Can Tuna and Salmon Be Used in Same Loaf Recipe?

 Prepping Tuna

-For fresh tuna, rinse, pat dry, and remove dark portions to avoid a strong taste.
-For canned tuna, drain well and flake finely with a fork for the tuna and salmon loaf recipe.
+For fresh tuna, rinse, pat dry, and trim dark portions.
+For canned tuna, drain thoroughly and flake finely with a fork to ensure a smooth texture in the tuna and salmon loaf recipe.

 Prepping Salmon

-Remove skin and bones from fresh salmon, rinse, and flake.
-Drain canned salmon, remove large bones, and flake evenly to blend with tuna.
+Remove skin and bones from fresh salmon, rinse, and flake into small pieces.
+For canned salmon, drain well, remove large bones, and flake evenly to blend seamlessly with tuna.

 Unbaked tuna and salmon loaf recipe mixture